mosaicml/composer/docs/source/trainer/checkpointing.rst

     new_trainer.fit()

-This will load the first epoch's checkpoints that we saved to S3 in the code example above for saving.
+This will load the first epoch's checkpoints from S3 and resume training in the second epoch.

 API Reference
 -------------